Bay Area Director: Lisa Peckler

 Judy has devoted her professional career to education and fostering better relationships between people from all backgrounds.
 For fifteen years she served as the Executive Director of the National Conference of Christians and Jews (NCCJ) in Santa Monica, where she spearheaded new programs to fight bias and bigotry through education.
 She earned her teaching credentials in Elementary and Special Education, and a Master's degree in Education, from the University of Southern California, and taught special education students for over a decade.
 Judy feels that literacy is the key to opening the doors for personal success and lifelong learning.

-Peninsula / Marin Program Manager: Corinne Jaffe-Gellman
+Senior Program Manager / Interim SF Program Manager: Corinne Jaffe-Gellman

-Corinne, a recent transplant to the Bay Area, began her professional career in the healthcare industry.
+Corinne began her professional career in the healthcare industry.
 She has considerable experience in program management, strategic planning, marketing and social science research, and grant writing.
 But it was her role as a lay leader in her children’s school that ignited her passion in education and community building.
 Being a first generation American, she knows only too well the importance of childhood literacy.
 Corinne received a BA in Political Science and Economics from San Diego State University and an MBA from the University of Southern California.
 She sees her position with JCL as an extraordinary opportunity to apply her educational background, and professional and community service experience to an area that she is committed to - literacy and education in underserved communities.

 Reading Specialist: Joan Green